-PIP insurance covers the policyholder, other named drivers, and their passengers.
-Personal injury protection (PIP) will pay for the medical expenses of any covered individual after a crash, regardless of who was responsible.
+Personal injury protection (PIP) covers the policyholder and their passengers regardless of who was responsible.
 Named drivers will also be covered under PIP if they are injured by a car as a passenger, pedestrian, or cyclist.
+PIP applies to things like medical expenses and lost wages for covered individuals.

 Who PIP Insurance Covers